 #5 BERCY VILLAGE

-Bercy Village is now a quaint shopping centre that is designed little a small village in which you can find a great variety of restaurants and shops if you fancy doing a small shopping spree.
-And, of course, it has some beautiful lightings.
+Bercy Village is now a quaint shopping centre designed little a small village in which you can find a great variety of restaurants and shops if you fancy doing a small shopping spree.
 Bercy Village gets some new decorations throughout the year to fit the events happening at the moment.
+And, of course, it has some beautiful lighting.

-It is a place that I really like going to, and I reckon it is even more cosy and enjoyable in winter with all the Christmas lights and decorations.
-There’s also a huge cinema there if you’d like to warm up and watch a movie there.
-Frozen 2 is out you guys if you’re looking to see some Christmas movie while you’re in Paris by the way.
+It is a place that I like going to, and I reckon it is even more cosy and enjoyable in winter with all the Christmas lights and decorations.
+There’s also a considerable cinema there if you’d like to warm up and watch a movie there.

 Access: L14 Station Court St Emilion